 I love the Bosu since it’s easy to use for adding instability to just about any gym exercise.
 In the Bosu Squat, you do a standard front squat on the round side of the Bosu, working the hamstrings, quadriceps, glutes, and core muscles.
 Keep your head up and position your hands in front of you to maintain good form, keeping your thighs parallel to the floor.
 Keep the movement slow and don’t bounce your knees at the bottom of the squat.
 Do 10 reps.

 6. Reverse Lunge on a Bosu Ball

-The Single Leg Dumbbell Press is targets the hamstrings and the hip flexors while providing proprioceptive stimulus to the muscles of the ankle.
-If you’re having trouble integrating all the movements when you start, you can do this exercise without the bosu ball until you want to ramp up the challenge.
+The Single-Leg Dumbbell Press targets the hamstrings and the hip flexors while providing proprioceptive stimulus to the muscles of the ankle.
+If you’re having trouble integrating all the movements when you start, you can do this exercise without the Bosu ball until you want to ramp up the challenge.

 8. High Box Step Up

 The High Box Step Up is a challenging exercise that targets the hamstrings, glutes, and quads.
 Extra instability is introduced when you increase the height of the step, forcing the stabilizer muscles to work together to keep you balanced.
 This exercise also provides a great hamstring stretch.
 Place one foot on a platform slightly higher than your knee and drive forward pressing down through your heel to lift your other leg.
 Then reverse the motion, controlling the descent to avoid jarring the leg on the way down.
 It’s harder than it looks.
 Do 10 reps for each leg.

 The Kettlebell Deadlift provides a very safe way to perform the deadlift exercise.
 Grasp a kettlebell with both hands and squat down while keeping your thighs parallel to the floor and your head up.
 Drive down through your heels while straightening your legs and squeezing your glutes together at the top of the movement.
 Don’t bounce your knees on the descent.
 Do 10-15 reps.